 Bulldust on barren topsoil

-Karst systems work as integrated landscapes, where disturbance of the surface affects many aspects of the whole system.
-The building of roads and burial of cables are a case in point, where the impacts affect surface drainage, soil movements and sediment flows that can then block underground cavities.
-This impacts on the caves air flows, humidity and the habitats of cave biota.
+The Nullarbor is an integrated landscape, which means that any disturbance of the surface affects many aspects of the whole system.
+The building of roads and burial of cables for example affects surface drainage, creating soil movements and sediment flows, that can then block underground cavities.
+This in turn impacts the caves air flows, humidity and the habitats of cave biota.

 What will happen if these developments go ahead?